and-sm/exb/ExBanking-grpc/README.md

   npm start
   ```

-- Execute in terminal to run tests:
+- To run tests, execute the following command in another terminal:
   ```bash
   npm test
   ```